cennznet/doughnut-paper/CENNZnet_format.md

     1. A wildcard module enables all modules
     2. Constraints applied to a wildcard module such as `methods` and `block_cooldown` apply
     3. Named module constraints take priority over wildcard module constraints
-2. Any contract named `"*"` is a wildcard
+2. Any contract with address `[0x00; 32]` is a wildcard
     1. A wildcard contract enables all contracts
     2. Constraints applied to a wildcard contract such as `block_cooldown` apply
-    3. Named contract constraints take priority over wildcard contract constraints
+    3. Contraints of explicitly identified contracts take priority over contraints of a contract wildcard
 3. Any method named `"*"` is a wildcard
     1. A wildcard method enables all methods for the module or contract it is listed under
     2. Constraints applied to a wildcard method such as `block_cooldown` and `pact` apply
-    3. Named method constraists take priority over wildcard method constraints
+    3. Named method constraints take priority over wildcard method constraints